yft22/sec-gate-oidc/plugins/oidc-pcsc/README.md

 Except if you only use token/scard UUID within a slave profile you should provision your token/scard with adequate datas.
 If you need a provision tool check pscd-client (here)[/xxxxx]

+Note: when card is declared as 'slave' it can only federate with a pre-existing account.
+If primary federate identity does not exist when using a slave idp profile, oidc will swhich to primary identity creation to grand authentication, but will not link primary with slave identity.
+As a result in order to use a scard/token as second factor authentication, not only you should declare your profile as 'slave' but you should also link both accounts.
+This link may happen either by static provisioning or dynamically from scard card 'secret' contend or other mechanisms that fit your security requirements.

 ## 2- configure your plugin

 oidc-pscd is loaded at run time and you should provide plugin path+name in order sgate to find it.
 Note that if */etc/ld.so.conf.d/* or *LD_LIBRARY_PATH* are correctly configured you should not have to provide plugin fullpath within your config.